Harden Moor: Leisure activities

 The whole of Harden Moor is designated as common land and besides being used for walking and horse riding, the moorland is also used by motorbikers and push-bikers for trials and competitions.
 The former quarry workings provide a good backdrop for testing courses for the riders.
 The moor is also a popular location to go orienteering, with events held regularly by local orienteering clubs.
 When the Ferrand family still owned the St Ives Estate, they used Harden Moor for hunting with dogs and invited along friends and aristocracy.

 Motorised model aircraft flying is also permitted on the northern edge of the moor, where a strip of grassed land is provided to enable modellers to safely take off and land their aircraft.
 Flying of model aircraft on the moor has been in existence since at least 1935.

 There are panoramic views from Harden Moor northwards and eastwards over Airedale, westwards towards the moors above Cullingworth and Denholme and southwards towards the hills above Wilsden.
 A Trig Point was located at the highest point on the moor just west of the moor across Ryecroft Road on Catstones Moor.
 This stands at 959 ft high.

 Access

 Being an open country parkland, Harden Moor is accessible all year round.
 It has a bridleway that runs along the northern edge of the moor, which also crosses Keighley Road at the eastern end of the moor and runs into Altar Lane.
 This then goes past Druid's Altar and takes the walker or mountain biker down to Bingley along the northern edge of St Ives Estate.
 Part of the bridleway crosses into St Ives further south as part of the Keighley leg of the Calder/Aire footpath.
 Harden Moor is bounded on the west and east by local unclassified roads which have car parks or parking available.
 The moor is accessible on foot via Hainworth Shaw from the north, St Ives Estate in the east and on pathways from the south through Ryecroft and Harden.
+The moor is part of the Bradford Pennine Gateway national nature reserve, which was created in 2025.